Skip to Content

 Argentina

-After classes, in the afternoons students will go on guided tours to places such as Plaza San Martin, Plaza Embajada Israel, Teatro Colón, Obelisco y Plaza Mayo.
+In the afternoons after classes, students will go on guided tours to places such as Plaza San Martin, Plaza Embajada Israel, Obelisco and Plaza Mayo, and Teatro Colón.

 Casa Rosada in Argentina.Casa Rosada and San Telmo Market

 Dominating the Plaza de Mayo, Casa Rosada, or pink house, is the seat of the Argentine national government and houses the president’s office.
 In this historic city see where Juan and “Evita” Perón addressed the masses during the late 1940s and early 1950s.
-Colorful Sunday street fair is the bohemian neighborhood’s biggest attraction.
-The Feria de San Telmo began as a 270-stall antiques market in 1970, and has grown into a huge come as you are street bazaar.
+The San Telmo Market is the bohemian neighborhood’s biggest attraction.
+It began as a 270-stall antiques market in 1970, and has since grown into a huge street bazaar.

 View of a garden with a red bridge in Palermo, Argentina.Palermo

-Visit the neighborhood of Palermo Hollywood and Palermo Soho.
-This afternoon trip to one of the trendiest “barrios” will start by visiting Palermo Soho and seeing it’s cafés, restaurants and boutiques.
-Students will then walk though Palermo Hollywood where most of Buenos Aires radio and television studios are located.
+Visit one of the trendiest “barrios” (neighborhoods) in Buenos Aires.
+You’ll begin in Palermo Soho to explore its many cafés, restaurants and boutiques, and then head to Palermo Hollywood where most of Buenos Aires’ radio and television studios are located.